Carving the Canyon, and More on Radioactive Dating, and Radiocarbon ages of "Old" Living Clams

 The rain and atmospheric carbon dioxide on the left of the equation combine with the calcium carbonate of the limestone, yielding the calcium and bicarbonate ions on the right-hand side of the equation that are freed to wash down the creek.
 If a clam is making its CaCO3 shell from the water, the clam just runs this reaction backward.
 Notice, however, that half of the carbon, C, in the water came from the atmospheric CO2 and half from the rock.
 The rock is almost always very old, and has no radiocarbon.
 So, a clam in this situation would form a shell with only half as much radiocarbon as for a clam growing in a stream that does not drain carbonate rocks and that gets all of its carbon from the atmosphere.
 Hence, if scientists were clever with their instruments but stupid otherwise, those scientists might end up thinking that a living clam had been dead for over 5000 years.

 Scientists are fully aware of this.
 For decades, however, there was a convention of reporting all radiocarbon measurements as the equivalent age assuming that the sample had been in equilibrium with the atmosphere.
-Dr. Alley is reasonably confident that the myth of the clam that was living yet the scientists thought it was thousands of years old came from work by a distinguished senior colleague, who almost 50 years ago published papers listing dates in the conventional fashion.
+Dr. Alley is reasonably confident that the myth of the clam that was living yet the scientists thought it was thousands of years old came from work by a distinguished senior colleague, who in the 1960's published papers listing dates in the conventional fashion.
 That colleague actually was using the results to learn about the geochemistry of the waters.
 As noted above, some of the young-Earth-creationist websites have asked their supporters to “clam up” about this, because using it in an attempt to discredit scientists instead makes the young-Earth-creationists look confused.